-Significant components of the provision for (benefit from) income taxes are as follows (in millions):
+Significant components of the provision for income taxes are as follows (in millions):

-Group
+Grou р

-October 30, 2011 October 31, 2010
+October 28, 2012 October 30, 2011

-Current tax expense:
+Current tax expense: ·

-Domestic 5 3
+Domestic 6 5

-Foreign 12 16
+Foreign 15 12

-17 19
+21 17

 Deferred tax expense (benefit):

-Domestic 1
+Domestic (1)

-Foreign (8) (29)
+Foreign 2 (8)

-(8) (28)
+1 (8)

-Total provision for (benefit from) income taxes 9 (9)
+Total provision for income taxes 22 9

-We recorded a total provision for income taxes of \$9 million for the financial year ended October 30, 2011 compared to a total benefit from income taxes of \$9 million for the financial year ended October 31, 2010.
+We recorded a total provision for income taxes of \$22 million for the financial year ended October 28, 2012 compared to a total of \$9 million for the financial year ended October 30, 2011.
 The provision for income taxes in 2011 included a \$3 million tax benefit for the increase in deferred tax assets from U.S. legislation retroactively reinstating the research and development tax credit and a \$3 million tax benefit from a change in estimate related to research and development tax credits.
-The benefit from income taxes in 2010 included a \$29 million benefit from the release of deferred tax asset valuation allowances, mainly associated with the Group irrevocably calling our senior subordinated notes for redemption in October 2010, partially offset by a write-off of \$6 million of deferred tax assets resulting from the grant of a new tax incentive in Malaysia.
 Our valuation allowance increased by \$3 million in financial year 2011.